How to build WordPress on AWS

 # ls latest-ja.tar.gz

-If the extension is gz, it is compressed, so use the tar command to decompress it.
+The extension is gz, which means it is compressed, so use the tar command to extract it

 # tar -zxvf latest-ja.tar.gz